Flint is facing a Shigellosis outbreak

 "However, for weeks the state MDHHS stopped communicating and assisting [the county] regarding all disease investigations, including Shigellosis," he added.
 "This action directly compromised the safety and health of our communities."

-A spokeswoman for the MDHHS said in a statement that it initially felt it had to limit communication because of a protective order issued by the courts as part of the ongoing investigation into the Flint water crisis, and the role the department is playing in it.

-The state began providing information and assistance to the county at the end of August, it said.
+A spokeswoman for the MDHHS said in a statement that it worked with the county on Shigellosis starting in May.
+It limited communication during a two-week period in August because of a protective order issued by the courts as part of the ongoing investigation into the Flint water crisis and the role the department is playing in it.
+It resumed information and assistance to the county at the end of August, it said.

 A statement provided to CNN said, "It is entirely irresponsible ... to attempt to portray MDHHS's efforts regarding the Genesee County shigellosis situation as somehow lacking.
 MDHHS has been fully engaged in this effort."